 Sanding and Refinishing Wood Flooring in Metro Vancouver:

 It sounds like you want to rev up your flooring!
-You can rejuvenate them by sanding and refinishing, but should really do it?
+You can rejuvenate them by sanding and refinishing, but should do it?

 What Do We Mean by Sanding and Refinishing wood floors?